Study in Germany |

 |

-Once upon a time lawyers only needed to know the law of their home country.
+Once upon a time, lawyers only needed to know the law of their home country.
 They enjoyed a national legal education, worked with national law only and did not need to speak foreign languages.
 A sophisticated lawyer of the 21st century, however, must be prepared for the ongoing globalisation and its growing impact on his work.
 International legal cooperation has unfolded during the last decades, and international and foreign law have become more important for the lawyer.
-This process will not be stopped, neither by the Covid-19 pandemic nor by the neo-imperialist Russian war on Ukraine, but even intensify after the end of these global threats.
-A young researcher, university lecturer, lawyer in an international law firm or civil servant in a ministry should have studied international and comparative law and the legal thinking in other countries with different legal systems.
-This will enable him for international cooperation but also to make valuable contributions to the development of the law of his home country.
+This process will not be stopped by the present wars and neo-imperialist ambitions of some countries, but even intensify after the end of these global threats.
+A young researcher, university lecturer, civil servant in a ministry, ambitious judge or lawyer in an international law firm should have studied international and comparative law and the legal thinking in other countries with different legal systems.
+This will enable him for international cooperation but also to make valuable contributions to the development of the law and legal practice in his home country.
 The best way to qualify is to pursue studies abroad, thus learning to know not only the foreign law but also the country, the culture and the people.
-After the end of the pandemic, it will be easier again to go abroad.
+After the end of the pandemic, it is easier again to go abroad.

 Studies in Germany are particularly attractive for lawyers from countries whose legal system is based on the continental legal tradition - including Indonesia.
 After Word War II, responding to the catastrophe of the Third Reich, Germany has focused eminently on building up a modern "Rechtsstaat" ("negara hukum", state based on the rule of law) with a sophisticated legal system.
 For many countries, in particular in East Europe and East Asia, German law and German legal science have become a source of inspiration for the development of their own legal system.
 For the foreign lawyers, not the details of the German law are interesting but the structures, the innovative legal concepts, the highly developed legal dogmatics and in particular the systematic approach and the advanced legal methodology.